There are some great travel apps that any traveler should know.:

 Wallet

-One of these apps is Apple’s Wallet app, which is great for travelers.
+One built-in app is Apple’s Wallet app, which is great for travelers.
 Wallet works with other apps and provides them a simple mechanism to keep paperwork like boarding passes, concert tickets, all in one place and in electronic form.

 Podcasts